Hinder: When the Smoke Clears and The Reign: 2014–2017

-Break from touring and new music: 2018–present
+"Halo", cover songs, side projects and King's departure: 2018–2023

-Throughout the winter and spring of 2018 drummer Cody Hanson and vocalist Marshal Dutton have been working on new music for a yet-untitled project.
-They've released numerous song clips throughout social media including a new Hinder song titled "Halo".
+Throughout the winter and spring of 2018, drummer Cody Hanson and vocalist Marshal Dutton were working on new music for a yet-untitled project.
+They released numerous song clips throughout social media including a new Hinder song titled "Halo".
 In December 2018, the band announced a winter 2019 tour with Soil.
-In early January 2019, the band announced their new single titled "Halo" would be released January 25; this single serves as their lead single for their untitled upcoming seventh studio album which was to be released later that year.
-In July 2019 the band released a cover of the hit song Life in the Fast Lane.
-The song was released as a single to purchase and stream wherever music is sold.

-In February 2020 Hinder announced an Extreme Behavior 15th-anniversary tour for the summer and fall of 2020.
+In early January 2019, they announced their new single titled "Halo" would be released January 25; this single serves as their lead single for their untitled upcoming seventh studio album which was to be released later that year.
+In July 2019, the band released a cover of the hit song "Life in the Fast Lane".
+In February 2020, Hinder announced an Extreme Behavior 15th-anniversary tour for the summer and fall of 2020.
 The tour was delayed due to the COVID-19 pandemic.

-In August 2022 Hinder's cover of the Prince song titled "Pussy Control" was uploaded to YouTube.
+Nolan Neal died from a drug overdose on July 18, 2022, aged 41.
+Simon Cowell expressed his condolences in an interview, saying "Unfortunately, it happens too much over the years.
+I was thinking about this the other day.
+People [who] passed too soon.
+Every time it happens, because you’ve gotten to know them, it's horrible."

+On May 12, 2023 Hinder and No Resolve released a rock version of Sia's 2013 song "Unstoppable" as a single with an accompanying music video.
+The two band's cover of "Unstoppable" gained exceptional airplay on rock radio, reaching the #1 position on Billboard's Hard Rock Digital Song Sales for the May 27, 2023 issue, giving Hinder their first song to top a music chart since 2006.